gamemanual0/gm0/source/docs/power-and-electronics/servo-guide/choosing-servo.rst

 Recommended Servos
 ------------------

-GM0 no longer recommends low priced servos.
+We no longer recommend low priced servos.
 Due to their low strength, they end up requiring multiple replacements over time, negating any cost benefits.

 Bang for Your Buck
 ^^^^^^^^^^^^^^^^^^